- Adult Required

 Nova and Supernova Awards

-There are some special STEM awards you can earn in Cub Scouting, Scouts BSA, Venturing, and Sea Scouting called Nova Awards.
+There are some special optional STEM awards you can earn in Cub Scouting, Scouts BSA, Venturing, and Sea Scouting called Nova Awards.
 These have two levels: the Nova and the Supernova.

-The Nova Award is meant to be an age-appropriate introduction in detail to STEM topics; you can earn these by working with a Nova Counselor (parents or leaders can easily become one by taking Youth Protection Training and completing a Boy Scouts of America adult membership application; fill in “58” for the position code).
+The Nova Award is an age-appropriate introduction in detail to STEM topics; you can earn these by working with a Nova Counselor (parents or leaders can easily become one by taking Youth Protection Training and completing a Boy Scouts of America adult membership application; fill in “58” for the position code).

 Here’s some basic information about Nova Awards: